-B. Buildable Lots for a Dwelling Are:
+Buildable Lots for a Dwelling Are:

 - 1. A lot that qualifies as a farm. - 2.
-Lots created after the effective date of this ordinance which meet the lot area, lot width, access requirements and either the standards for non-farm lots or dwellings in the zoning district where such lot is located or the standards for farmstead dwellings. - Lots of record, providing that such a lot has recorded access to a public road and the proposed building complies with the regulation of Section 1.28 (B). - 4.
+Lots created after the effective date of this ordinance which meet the lot area, lot width, access requirements and either the standards for non-farm lots or dwellings in the zoning district where such lot is located or the standards for farmstead dwellings. - 3.
+Lots of record, providing that such a lot has recorded access to a public road and the proposed building complies with the regulation of Section 1.28 (B). - 4.
 If in a group of two or more contiguous lots under the same ownership, any individual lot does not meet the zoning district lot area, width, or access standards of the zoning district where located, the lots must not be considered as separate parcel of land for purposes of development.
-The lots must be combined with one or more contiguous lots so they equal one or more parcels of land, each meeting the lot area, width, or access standards to the extent possible.
+The lots must be combined with one or more contiguous lots so they equal one or more parcels of land, each meeting the lot area, width, or access standards to the extent possible. - 5.
+A lot must comply with all standards of the floodplain provisions of the zoning and subdivision ordinances.

-C. Non-farm Lots in Agricultural Districts:
+Non-farm Lots in Agricultural Districts: